lovell/sharp/docs/api.md

   })
   .raw()
   .toBuffer(function(err, data, info) {
-    // data contains the raw pixel data representing the input image
+    // data contains the raw pixel data representing the convolution
-    // convolved with the horizontal Sobel operator });
+    // of the input image with the horizontal Sobel operator });
 ```